HaysaRodrigues/trying-python/README.md

 # Trying Python :snake:

-This repository has the intent of keep all my rotine of studies about Python.
+This repository has the intent of keep all my routine of studies about Python.

 To do this I am following the instructions of the book [Automate Boring Stuff Python Programming](https://www.amazon.com/Automate-Boring-Stuff-Python-Programming/dp/1593275994) by Al Sweigart.
 The book is awesome!
 But it worth to remember that this repository it's just about the way I have been arranging my studies based on book's samples.